 Full Stack Developers are the wizards of software development.
 They are equipped with multiple skills pertaining to both frontend and backend development.

 Full Stack Developers need to know the nitty-gritty of web architecture.
 Since their primary responsibility is to develop complex software applications from scratch, they must know how to structure the code, categorize the files, structure the data in databases, and perform the necessary computational tasks.
+Read more on Web development project ideas.

 6. HTTP and REST